gooseandmegander-playground/problem-solving-practice/README.md

 **Git Hooks**

-There is currently a pre-commit git hook for linting in the `.githooks` directory.
+There is currently a pre-commit git hook for linting in the .githooks directory.

 To set up the "lint-staged-files" script in a pre-commit hook:

 1. In the terminal, open the pre-commit.sample script (using Vim): `vi .git/hooks/pre-commit.sample`.
-Copy the "lint-staged-files" script and paste into `pre-commit.sample`.
+Copy the "lint-staged-files" script and paste into "pre-commit.sample".
 If you're not familiar with Vim, you'll need to use `i` to insert text, "esc" to exit insert mode, and `:wq` to write to the file and close it.

 2. Activate the hook by removing the sample file ending: `mv pre-commit.sample pre-commit`